barrrricade/justjump/README.md

 Created by Desmond Ip

 A lightweight directory bookmarking tool for quick terminal navigation.
-Just a single bash script - no dependencies (except fzf).
+Just a single bash script with fzf for fuzzy finding.

 ## Description

 `jj` is a simple shell utility that helps you quickly navigate between directories using custom hotkeys.
-Unlike automatic directory jumpers, `jj` gives you explicit control over your saved locations.
+It provides explicit bookmarking functionality with memorable shortcuts.

 The entire utility is contained in a single bash script (`jj.sh`), making it easy to install, understand, and modify.